 WHAT IS GAMING INSURRECTION?

-We are a small video game publication based in Columbia, S.C., and North Carolina.
-While we focus on retro games, our love is really for digital entertainment, whether it be manga, anime or gaming.
+We are a small video game publication based in Columbia, S.C.
+While we focus on retro games, our love is really for digital entertainment, whether it be manga, anime, comics or gaming.

-Gaming Insurrection began in 2002 in Editor-in-Chief Lyndsey Hicks' kitchen as a side project to sharpen her print journalism skills while in college.
+Gaming Insurrection began in 2002 in Editor-in-Chief Lyndsey Beatty's kitchen as a side project to sharpen her print journalism skills while in college.
 After a six-year hiatus, GI was restarted and enhanced with a redesign and addition of staff.

-Gaming Insurrection produces a PDF version of the quarterly magazine as well as the occasional video and podcasts for mass consumption.
+Gaming Insurrection produces a PDF version of the magazine as well as the occasional video and podcasts for mass consumption.

 The Gaming Insurrection crew past and present gets together or goes solo to have fun in various ways on camera.
 Watch all of the episodes of the Gaming Insurrection Show here.

 Brandon Beatty is editor-at-large for GI.
-Brandon writes reviews when the mood strikes him, produces the quarterly Otaku Corner column for The Strip and enjoys planning anime convention road trips with his lovely future wife.
-Brandon resides in
+Brandon writes reviews when the mood strikes him, produces the Otaku Corner column for The Strip and spends a significant amount of time watching new and old anime alike with his wife.
+Brandon resides in Columbia, S.C., and is a security specialist for the state of South Carolina.